joshswan/react-native-globalize/README.md

 ];
 ```

+### Customizing the included languages and/or currencies

+1. Fork this repo.
+2. Edit the `locales` and `currencies` arrays in `gulpfile.js` to suit your needs.
+3. Run `gulp cldr`.
+4. The `lib/cldr.json` file is now your own customized version with only what you need.

+## Installation

+After installing using npm/yarn, place `FormattedProvider` at the root of your application to propagate the required context to all components.
+Then use any of the included `Formatted*` components anywhere in your application or access the formatting functions directly using the `withGlobalize` HOC.

+**NOTE:** Version 2.0.0 and up requires React `>= 16.3.1` & React Native `>= 0.55.0`!

 ## Usage

-Place `FormattedProvider` at the root of your application to propagate the required context to all components.
-Then use any of the included components or access the formatting functions directly from the React Context (see below) anywhere in your application.

-**NOTE:** Version 2.0.0 and up requires React `>= 16.3.1` & React Native `>= 0.55.0`!

 ### FormattedProvider
 #### Props